 Regardless of which style you prefer, a sexy bronze smoky eye complements almost all eye shapes.
 It is an especially great technique for hooded eyes as it doesn’t have to be super precise and can be smudged as much as you prefer.

-Use matte shadows and a good primer to make sure the look stays in place.
+Use matte shadows and a good eyelid primer to make sure the look stays in place.
 This style also does wonders for monolids, to give you more definition across your eyelid.

 The eyeshadow tutorial below will give an idea, but don’t be afraid to use it just as a starting point and make the eyeshadow look your own.

-It’s probably the first makeup many of us first started to experiment with.
+Everyone loves a classic nude smoky eye.
+It’s probably the first of these eyeshadow looks that many of us first started to experiment with.

 The classic eyeshadow look is achieved by adding a medium brown shade – or any dark shadow – in either a matte or shimmery finish (depending on your personal preference) to the entire eye-lid plus a slightly darker shadow in the outer corner of the eye.

 Almond-shaped eyes best complement this look, but really anyone can rock the classic nude smoky eye.
 If you’re unsure which blending brush to buy, check out our guide to the best makeup brushes.